RonFrancesca/makam_research/README.md

 # Makam Research

 This repo contains a jupyter notebook for the research:
-EXPLORING FURTHER RELATIONS OF METRICAL STRENGTH ANDPITCH RELATIONS IN TURKISH MAKAM MUSIC
+EXPLORING FURTHER RELATIONS OF METRICAL STRENGTH AND PITCH RELATIONS IN TURKISH MAKAM MUSIC

 In this research we further develop the research of Holzapfelet et al [1] exploring  the  reinforcement  of  meter  in  the music of Turkish Makam.